API

 anthropicopenaiopenrouteropenai-codex

 zi.on(name, handler) registers an observer or interceptor.
-Handlers receive (event, ctx), where ctx is described in context object.
+Handlers receive (event, ctx).

-Observer events are additive and post-commit.
+Observer events are post-commit.
 Return values are ignored.

 Interceptor events run before zi commits an action.
-Depending on the event family, handlers may replace payloads, cancel the action, or provide event-specific results.
+Depending on the event, handlers may replace payloads, cancel work, or provide event-specific results.

-input- Middleware/cancellable seam over submitted prompt text after slash-command dispatch.
+input- Middleware over submitted prompt text after slash-command dispatch.

-before_agent_start- Event before the final agent prompt/request.
+before_agent_start- Hook before the final agent prompt/request.
 May add messages or replace the system prompt.

-context- Middleware over message context used for the next provider call.
+context- Middleware over message context for the next provider call.

 agent_start,agent_end- Observe agent run boundaries.